T20 Blast

 The T20 Blast, also known as the Vitality Blast for sponsorship reasons, is a professional Twenty20 cricket league in England and Wales.
-The competition was established by the England and Wales Cricket Board (ECB) in 2003.
-T20 Blast is the oldest domestic T20 league in the world.
-It is one of the top-level Twenty20 league in the world.
-Vitality Blast comprises 18 teams, with 17 in England and 1 in Wales.
+The competition was established by the England and Wales Cricket Board (ECB) in 2003 and comprises 18 teams, with 17 in England and 1 in Wales.

 The competition has been known by a variety of names due to commercial sponsorship.
 It was known as the Twenty20 Cup from 2003 to 2009, the Friends Provident t20 and Friends Life t20 from 2010 to 2013, and the Natwest t20 Blast from 2014 to 2017.
-The competition has been sponsored by insurance company Vitality since 2018 and is known as the Vitality Blast.

 History

 When the Benson & Hedges Cup ended in 2002, the ECB sought another one-day competition to fill with the younger generation in response to dwindling crowds and reduced sponsorship.
 The Board wanted to deliver fast-paced, exciting cricket accessible to fans who were put off by the longer versions of the game.
 Stuart Robertson, the marketing manager of the ECB, proposed a 20-over per innings game to county chairmen in 2001, and they voted 11–7 in favour of adopting the new format.

 The first Twenty20 Cup was held in 2003 and was marketed with the slogan "I don't like cricket, I love it" – a line from the cricket-themed pop song Dreadlock Holiday by 10cc.